chrispetrou/HRShell/README.md

 *   __TLS__ support 🔑
     -   Either using _on-the-fly_ certificates or
     -   By specifying a cert/key pair (_more details below..._)
-*   Proxy support on client.
+*   Proxy 🦊 support on client.
 *   Directory navigation (`cd` command and variants).
 *   `download/upload/screenshot` commands available.
-*   shellcode injection 💉 (_for the time it is available only for windows x86 systems_)
+*   shellcode injection 💉 (_for the time it is available only for windows x86 systems but support for other OSs and ARCHs will be added soon!_)
     -   Either shellcode injection into another process by specifying its PID
     -   or shellcode injection in the current running process
 *   Pipelining (`|`) & chained commands (`;`) are supported